 Now if you have children, this could be an awesome perk for you!
 Farfaria is a book streaming service made just for kids.
-Titles seen here can be read aloud with auto page turning, read aloud when the child turns the page, or with no audio diction at all.
-Farfaria has the potential to not only help your kids learn how to read, but to actually enjoy it as well.
+Titles seen here can be read aloud with auto page turning, read aloud when the child turns the page, or read with no audio narration at all.
+Farfaria has the potential to not only help your kids learn how to read, but to actually enjoy reading as well.

 Uploading your Documents to Scribd

 Do you have anything you’d like to share with the world?
 Now, while Scribd is not a full-fledged publishing platform such as Amazon or Kobo, you can still upload documents that you’d love to share.
 Maybe you’ve written a great book list you’d like to share or a full book report on the latest release.
 These are just some of the awesome things that you can put on Scribd.

 Just as a note… there is an upload limit.
 You can only upload up to 100MB per file.
 Keep in mind that when your files are converted for Scribd, they tend to grow larger in size.
 75MB is a probably a good cut-off size for upload.